 The Local Authority expects and encourages most learners of this age to use public transport and travel independently because of the beneficial effects this will have on the young person's development.
 However, we recognise that in some circumstances additional assistance with travel may be required.
-Where a student has a statement of special educational needs or an Education Health and Care Plan, decisions will be based on parental or student application and assessment.
+Where a student has a Statement of Special Educational Needs or an Education Health and Care Plan, decisions will be based on the parental or student application and subsequent assessment.

-Tower Hamlets SEN Travel Assistance team will develop personalised travel plans for all students who are eligible for travel assistance working closely with families, young people and schools and colleges to enable the most appropriate travel options resulting in more positive outcomes for the young people and their families.
+Tower Hamlets SEN Travel Assistance team will develop personalised travel plans for all students who are eligible for travel assistance, working closely with families, young people and schools and colleges to enable the most appropriate travel options resulting in more positive outcomes for the young people and their families.

-Consideration will be given to a range of options including:
+Consideration will be given to a range of options such as: